cuiter/cashplot/README.md

 Take the graph data with a grain of salt; always carefully check before taking conclusions.

+There is no way to specify a starting balance for the main and savings accounts.
+If this is missing from the transactions, initial transactions need to be added manually.

 Only one main (checking) account is supported.
 The balance of the savings accounts is calculated by the transactions between the main and savings accounts.
 If the savings accounts are modified by other sources (for example interest), this won't get taken into account.

-Transactions made on the same day can get reordered, which might result in a negative balance on the graph which didn't happen in actuality.
+Transactions made on the same day can get reordered, which might result in a negative balance on the graph when it did not happen in actuality.

+## Development

+This program is tested with PyTest and auto-formatted with AutoPEP8 (see `dev-requirements.txt`).

 ## Feedback/improvements

-Any constructive criticism or ideas are appreciated.
+Contributions and constructive criticism or ideas are appreciated.
-If there is a feature that you'd like to add (such as support for another bank), please submit a PR with an example transaction file.
+If you'd like another bank to be supported, please submit a PR with an example transaction file to develop against.